orouits/led/README.md

 # LED
-Line Editor (led) is a simple command line utility written in C to edit text files using the well known PCRE2 library by Philip Hazel for modern REGEX synthax and more.
+Line EDitor (LED) is a simple command line utility to edit text files using the well known PCRE2 library (Philip Hazel) for modern REGEX synthax and more.
-It aims to cover in one tool common text search/replace functions that can sometimes need multiple tools like sed, grep, tr, awk, perl ...
+It aims to cover in one tool common text search/replace/process functions that can often need multiple tools combined like sed, grep, tr, awk, perl ...

 # Command line synthax

 ## Overview

-led command line arguements is composed of section in the folling order:
+The **led** command line arguments is composed of section in the folling order:

-`led [selector] :[processor] [-options] [files]`

-the section recognition si done by keywork or options.

-Led text processor workflow is basic, it optionally select parts of input text (or all if not given), optionally procces selected text and print to output (with options).
+`led [SELECTOR] [PROCESSOR] [-opts...] [-f] [FILES...]` `cat [FILES...] | led [SELECTOR] [PROCESSOR] [-opts...]` `ls [DIR] | led [SELECTOR] [PROCESSOR] [-opts...] -f`

+The options can be anywhere before -f option
+The section recognition (selector, processor) depends on the arguments format and content.

+Led text processing workflow is simple:

+input text lines >> select lines >> process lines >> output text lines

-There is only one selector and one processor function per led call. *led* do not embeed a complex transformation language as *sed* to achieve multiple transformation.
+There is only one selector and one processor function per led call. **led**. do not implement a complex transformation language as **sed**.
+To achieve multiple transformation, just use pipes power with multiple led calls.
-The choice is to manage complex multiple tranformation through step by step calls with pipe invocation with an advanced way that allows pipes and massive file change together.

 ### The selector